Dipika Khullar

 Dipika Khullar, Alex Turner, Edward Turner, Roy Rinberg

-LessWrong, July 2025
+LessWrong, 2025

 Research Update: Applications of Local Volume Measurement